Turning your Bible reading from an “every now and then” activity into a daily habit doesn’t usually happen overnight.

 Bible reading can seem boring and as though it’s too hefty a habit to get it to stick.
 Thankfully, with a more strategic approach, you can break it down into bite-sized pieces and personalize your experience.
-Here are four steps for turning Bible reading into a habit.
+Here are four steps for turning Bible reading into a daily habit.

 Use a format familiar to you

 A persistent myth about Bible reading is that you must be seated with a printed Bible to be involved in God’s Word.
 Fortunately, nothing could be further from the truth!
 Thanks to today’s technology, you can listen, scroll, and tap your way through the Bible – fully expecting to experience His guidance everywhere your busy life takes you.

 Try out an audio Bible app such as YouVersion or Daily Audio Bible.
 You can select a translation that speaks most to you and then listen for 15-20 minutes per day.
 If you’re a train commuter or otherwise have the chance to journal, this adds depth to your quiet time.
 You can look back later and reflect on what God was saying to you at that time.
 Plus, who knows – the audio Bible may get you so hooked that you prefer it over a printed one.

 Perhaps the most common misunderstanding about reading the Bible is feeling like you need to read at least 30-60 minutes per day, or more.
 This is likely influenced by the seeming omnipresence of lengthy sermons, church services, and prayers, implying that if we spend only a little time with God, He must not approve of us.